cBioPortal/cbioportal-frontend/README.md

 ### Create new e2e-test
 Making e2e-tests follows the current procedure for the e2e-tests:
-1. Create junit test file and place in the `./end-to-end-tests-localdb/spec` directory.
+1. Create junit test file and place in the `./end-to-end-test/local/spec` directory.
-2. [Optional] Add a folder with an uncompressed custom study in the `./end-to-end-tests-localdb/studies` directory.
+2. [Optional] Add a folder with an uncompressed custom study in the `./end-to-end-test/local/studies` directory.

 ### Notes
 * Study_es_0 is imported by default.
 * Gene panel and gene set matrix data of custom studies must comply with gene panel/sets imported as part of study_es_0.
-* Import of custom seed data for gene panels and gene sets is not implemented at the moment of this writing.
+* Imports of custom seed data for gene panels and gene sets are not implemented at the moment of this writing.
-* Example tests (`home.*.spec.js`) and a minimal custom study (`minimal_study`) are included for reference.
 * In order to minimize time of local database e2e tests the size of custom studies should be kept as small as possible.
 * When developing in _Local_ context port 8081 can be used to access the cbioportal instance ('http://localhost:8081/cbioportal').